jaanga/gestification/work-in-hand/phalanges/readme.md

 Demo R1: http://jaanga.github.io/gestification/work-in-hand/phalanges/r1/phalanges.html
 - Note that finger bases cross each other and tips connect to inappropriate bases

+_Note: R7 is a work in progress and curreently mostly broken._

 ### Related Work
 Roman Liutikov is doing some excellent work as described here: